 Imagine that you have a long list of tasks set ahead of you, which requires the usage of essential files and documents on your desktop.
 You go to your file explorer in hopes of quickly finding these documents from the thousands that you have saved on your PC and discover that windows 10 file explorer won’t open, meaning now you have to manually go through a ton of saved data on your PC to find the few files that you need.
 Sounds annoying and frustrating, right?

 So if you’re here in hopes of making your life a little easier by troubleshooting this issue, then read on.
-Windows 10 file explorer not working is not an uncommon issue.
+Windows Live Mail Won’t Open or Windows 10 file explorer not working are some common issue.
+Also, the directory name is invalid is a common error faced by those users who upgraded recently to Windows 10, if you want to know how to face this issue, click here.
 That being said, there are also numerous ways to rectify this issue, and one of these is bound to work for you.
 So without further ado, here are our five working methods to get your file explorer functioning correctly again.

 Learn how to fix “Dell Laptop Plugged In Not Charging” error.
 Click here!